 Site-specific factors must be taken into consideration in selecting components that comprise a particular CCTV system.
 The first is the system size in terms of the number of cameras fielded, which is the minimum number needed to view all IDS sensor detection fields.
 Another factor is the maximum anticipated alarm rate, which may require that the video processor system record CCTV scenes for later playback during operator assessment.
 Another factor is that artificial light sources may be required by some CCTV cameras.
-Finally, there are CCTV system performance criteria, physical and environmental considerations, and economic considerations.
-Each is discussed in this section.
+Finally, there are CCTV system performance criteria, physelded, w all a.
+Scene resolution.
+The section.